gsomix/blog/01-say-hello-to-avalonia.md

   </ItemGroup>
 ```

 In the resource section, these names should be formated as `[namespace].[type].xaml`, e.g. `AvaloniaFsharpExample.MainWindow.xaml`.
-You can achieve it using explicit `LogacalName`.
+You can achieve it using explicit `LogicalName`.

 And don't forget to add source code files into project.
 Remember about the files order!